 Heat a pan and dry roast ground nuts.
 Once cool, remove skin and coarsely grind them in a mixer grinder jar.

-In a wide bowl, measure and add finely chopped coriander leaves, sesame seeds, coarsely ground garlic – green chilli mix, hing, turmeric powder, red chilli powder, salt to taste and sugar.
+In a mixing bowl, measure and add finely chopped coriander leaves, sesame seeds, coarsely ground garlic - green Chilli mix, hing, turmeric powder, red Chilli powder, salt to taste and sugar.

 To this, add the coarsely ground groundnuts